Omega-Numworks/Omega-Discord-Bot/README.md

 Create your app at [Discord developper portal](https://discordapp.com/developers/applications/), create your bot from this app and copy paste it into the Token fild in blank_config.yaml

 `node index.js`

+## How to build the app

+Use `npm run build` to build the typescript app